axelmoreen/AnkiBuddy/README.md

 * Decrease font-size for longer questions/answers
 * Fix auto focus on virtual keyboard pyqt5
 * Mac is missing spaces in labels?
-* Keyboard button sdon't unfocus on pyqt6
+* Keyboard buttons don't unfocus on pyqt6
+* ~~Removing selected templates from questions wizard does not save~~